kontent-ai/delivery-sdk-js/readme.md

     later on)
 -   Updated all dependencies

-If you are upgrading from older version, please see this documentation first.
+If you are upgrading from an older version, please see this documentation first.
 If you are still unsure how to upgrade or have some other questions, feel free to submit an issue on this GitHub and we'll get back to you.

 ## Testing